 I was a nervous wreck about this race.
 I had spent most of Thursday poring over running forums, over-analyzing the race course, googling “Oh my god.
 Can I really do this??”
 I was almost in tears in my office.
 “Is my goal overly ambitious,” I asked Penguin over email.
 “How do I make up the time that I *know* I’ll lose on the hills?”
 “Do I bank time?”
 I felt completely overwhelmed.
 He told me to stop reading things on the internet, that I was only wasting valuable energy by freaking out, and that we’d talk about my race strategy in MN.

 I boarded an incredibly early flight to Minneapolis Friday morning, meeting fellow runner Kris for the first time on the plane (both of us barely made the flight — oops).
 Our hotel was an old train depot, and a few blocks walk from Minneapolis’s light rail system.
-We grabbed lunch and waited for Kevin and Penguin to land.
+We grabbed lunch and waited for the others to land.
 I ran a five-mile shake-out in the fitness center while I waited.
 It was an awful run, and I was even more nervous about my readiness.
-Dinner #1 was Potbelly’s with Penguin, followed by dinner #2 at the Old Spaghetti Factory.
+Dinner #1 was Potbelly’s, followed by dinner #2 at the Old Spaghetti Factory.

 Saturday morning, we walked to a nearby breakfast place called Moose & Sadie’s and then met back at the hotel for a quick run to loosen things up.
 The weather was comparable to what race conditions would be like, so it was good to ready ourselves.
 With the blazing summer temps, a cold-weather race would be a dramatic change.